Arrivederci Italy: Azzurri lose World Cup playoff to Sweden

 The Sweden players ran over to celebrate with the traveling fans, a sea of joyful yellow at San Siro.
 The Italians looked on in shock and disbelief or put their head in their hands as though it were too painful to watch.

-Many of them were in tears, especially captain and goalkeeper Gianluigi Buffon, who played his last international after 20 years between the posts for the Azzurri.
+Many of them were in tears, especially captain and goalkeeper Gianluigi Buffon, who played what he said was his last international after 20 years between the posts for the Azzurri.

 "We all need to look within and find a way to bounce back," defender Giorgio Chiellini said.
 "We need to get back to the level we deserve to be at."